Why are more and more buildings being designed with windows to bring in more natural daylight?

 They’re Part of a Sustainable Solution

-Solar films help promote a more sustainable environment, and they can be a big piece in any building's quest to achieve LEED status.
-That's because they allow natural daylight in, limiting energy usage, but prevent against overheating, so they won't cause air conditioners to work harder than normal during the hot summer months.
+Solar films help promote a more sustainable environment, and they can be a big piece in any building’s quest to achieve LEED status.
+That’s because they allow natural daylight in, limit energy use, and prevent against overheating, so they won’t cause air conditioners to work harder than normal during the hot summer months.
 Solar films are a true win-win solution.
 By allowing natural daylight into a facility, it makes for happier, healthier and more productive occupants.
-Yet, it's also a big win from a facilities perspective, as solar films will help prevent overheating, fading and window glare.
+Yet, it’s also a big win from a facilities perspective, as solar films will help prevent overheating, fading and window glare.